pbuckner/x-plane_plugins/XPython/Resources/plugins/XPPython3/README_INSTALL.md

 # XPPython3 Installation Notes

-See https://xppython3.rtfd.io/ for full documentation.
+See https://xppython3.rtfd.io Documentation.
+Seriously, it's all there.

 1. Install 64-bit Python3 (version 3.6 or greater) from https://python.org
 2. Download ONE zipfile: